Indigenous Relations for Local Governments

 What are your key challenges?

-- How to begin to consult with Indigenous Peoples
+- Knowing how to begin to consult with Indigenous Peoples?

-- How to manage risk when cultivating Indigenous relationships
+- Knowing how to manage risk when cultivating Indigenous relationships?

 Who should take this course?